 Dashboard Design and Adoption: Delivering Business Impact from Data (NEW)

-Duration: Two Day Course
+Duration: Two Day Workshop

 Analytics projects fail for many reasons.
 Critical reasons include negative user experience, poor adoption, and insufficient stakeholder buy-in.
 These points of friction manifest at the user interface level, namely the dashboard and the people using it.
 As the chasm between the personal/consumer user experience and the enterprise user experience grows, so too does the disaffection for business interfaces.